 Sangarees.
 Bartenders make them with whiskey, gin, rum or brandy.
 Then they float port wine on top.
 Some bartenders make them with wine, ale, porter or stout with nutmeg.
 Don’t confuse with sangria.
 Sangria is a tart punch.
 Bartenders make it from red wine which they mix with orange, lemon and apricot juice plus sugar.

-Sauternes (saur-taire) is a sweet wine made in the Bordeaux region of France from grapes with noble rot.
+Sauternes (saur-taire) is a sweet wine made in the Bordeaux region of France.
+Vintners make it from grapes with noble rot.
 See noble rot.

 Sauvignon Blanc (saw vee nyon blahnk).
 Viticulturists grow Sauvignon Blanc around the world.
-However, wine critic Robert Parker says it reaches its height in New Zealand.
+But wine critic Robert Parker says it reaches its height in New Zealand.

 Screwcap.
 Many producers use a metal twist-off closure for wine bottles.
 Screwcaps provide better protection for wines than do corks.